L1kki/L1kki/README.md

  I’m @L1kki
- I’m interested in Web-Developing
- I’m currently learning Html&Css
+ I’m a Web-Developer
+ I know Html,Css&Js
+ I'm learning React
+ Currently work as an inter at A14Technologies
  How to reach me? {email- likki.kikki.56@gmail.com)

 <!---